aranbarri/motion-detector-mailsender/README.md

 DIFF_THRESHOLD=5000
 ```

-> 💡 Tip: Use an app-specific password if you have 2FA enabled on Gmail.
+> Use an app-specific password if you have 2FA enabled on Gmail.

 ### 3. Build and run